ScottS2017/flutter_udacity_build_native_apps_w_flutter/course/03_category_route/task_03_category_route/README.md

 ## Specs
  - The AppBar text should say 'Unit Converter' with a font size of 30.0, and an elevation of 0.0.
- - A list of 8 Categories should be shown on the Category Route.
+ - A list of 8 Categories should be shown on the screen.
 You should be able to scroll down the list.
 There should be 8.0 horizontal padding around this list.
  - The AppBar and app body should be the same color.
 In our example, we use `Colors.green[100]`.

 ## Customizations